gifford-lab/CpGenie/README.md

 			+ log odds of the max methylation within 500 bp
 			+ mean methylation within 500 bp
 			+ log odds of the mean methylation within 500 bp

+## Running with CPU
+You can run CpGenie on CPU  by replacing all the `nvidia-docker` with `docker`, but it will extremely slow and thus is highly not recommended.